moshanATucsd/dx/docs/5-tutorials/1-get-started/index.md

 </center>
 <br/>

 Usually before destroying an instance, we would have connected, and ran a workload a few times, and then destroyed it.
-However, connecting to your instance requires the Tenzar Terminal and is part of [tutorial](/docs/tutorial/tenzar-terminal).
+However, connecting to your instance requires the Tenzar Terminal and is part of another [tutorial](/docs/tutorials/tenzar-terminal).